brianhill/loops-and-orbits/final_projects/teams.md

 ### Hunter Standup 2

+Yesterday got all the formulas and values into the code.
+Alternating current function.
+1000 Hz is the medium frequency.

+Low frequency (200 Hz), medium frequeny, and high frequency (5000 Hz)

 ## Cindy with Kyle &mdash; Model of Depression and Anxiety

 Modeling the spread of depression and anxiety in a population of students during the course of the semester.
 The model is not intended to be realistic.
 Possibly it could be made realistic.
 Consultant on project, senior in psychology, Kyle Krantz.